kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 ## The right sequence of steps to use the DApp for the purpose of testing it properly
 ### Step-1: go to the either "localhost:3000/issuer" or "https://pearlzz.herokuapp.com/issuer"
+- This must be executed with the "Contract Owner" address - For example, the first account from a local Ganache or Ganache-CLI instance
 - this seeds in the initial five "loyalty issuer" brands with their respective "Loyalty Liability Amounts" to be staked on PearlZZ
 - This results in five Smart Contract transactions for "minting" new PRLZ tokens
 - This is equivalent to each of the brands' "Loyalty Liability Amount" they are staking on PearlZZ